 Add Fun Shelving Units

 If you don’t want to store toys in your child’s bedroom, storing them in the basement might be a better solution.
-While you probably don’t want to store fabric toys down there, the basement is a great place to store more durable toys.
+While you probably don’t want to store fabric toys down there, the basement is a great place to store more durable toys like model trains or railroad buildings.

 Add some shelving units along one of the walls and organize your child’s toys into bins.
 Then, when your child starts to get bored with their upstairs toys, they can go down and grab a new bin of toys to play with.